pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # Import Data

-We will be importing clickstream data from a .bson file with the data records, along with a .json file with a single record of metadata.
+We will be importing clickstream data from a <code>.bson</code> file with the data records, along with a <code>.json</code> file with a single record of metadata.

-You may be interested in how to drop this clickstream database, or another that is currently in existence.
-For that, we simply select the database using <code>use clickstream</code>, and then apply the command <code>db.dropDatabase()</code>.
+Our import commands below will specify <code>--drop</code> to drop the database first if it currently exists, but if at any point you wish to drop a database, it can be done (for a database called <code>clickstream</code>, by using the command <code>use clickstream</code>, followed by <code>db.dropDatabase()</code>.

 ### Drop clickstream if Exists (Optional)